owl-language/Owl/README.md

 # Owl lang. v0.1a  (\\^(OvO)^/)

-Owl is a dynamically typed, algol-like, procedural language.
+Owl is an interpreted, dynamically typed, procedural language.
 It features pascal-like syntax, with C-style scope rules.
 Variables and procedures are declare before used.
 Variables must be declared with an _initial_ type, but a variables type can be changed